Priyank-Vaghela/Git-Auto-Deployer/README.md

 # Git-Auto-Deployer 🚀
-Deploy Code Like a Pro!
-Automate Code delivery! 😎
+Deploy your code like a Pro!
+Automate Code Delivery! 😎

 ## Features
 - Auto Commit